 Each butterfly has two sets of wings-a smaller forewing and a larger hindwing.
 This wing arrangement is found in all butterflies.
 However, there are vast variations in size and pattering of the wings of different species of butterflies.
 A species is a group of organisms that share common characteristics and are able to reproduce.
 The monarch and painted lady are different species of butterflies.
-All humans, for example, belong to the same species (Homo sapiens).
+All humans, fro example, belong to the same species (Homo sapiens).
 Butterfly wings are covered with colorful scales and hairs.
-In many cases, the wing patterns are typical of different species and are inherited from parents.
+In many cases, the patterns help define different species and are inherited from parents.
 At the same time, there usually are very small individual differences between an offspring and a parent.